 #2 Understand Your Triggers

-Everyone gets triggered.
-Everyone reacts negatively to annoyances and obstacles.
+Everyone has triggered.
+We react negatively to annoyances and obstacles.
 It happens every day, many times a day.
 C’est la vie.
 That’s life, warts and all.

 It’s the way you navigate your emotions in the situation that makes your life easier or worse.
 Triggers create negative thoughts and negative thoughts create situational difficulties and personal constraints.

 Hold yourself in check, step away mentally, or even physically, from a situation that involves emotional reaction.
 I call this the 10% solution.